 You can start with any old wooden blocks or shapes.
 I had some 1 1/2 inch childs blocks so i used those.
 I stacked three together using tacky glue and painted them with white gesso.
 My friend Z gave me some Jenga blocks she bought at a garage sale.
 Her husband cut some into thirds to make the heads.

+The process is kind of varied but for me followed this sequence.
+Cover the blocks with paper.
+Add tissue napkins with gell medium to add layers.
+The faces were cut from vintage photos (copies) and Anthro catalogs.
+Join head with wire, a dowel, or screw eyes.
+Add small nails with beads for hair and arms.
 Many of the samples i saw online showed faces with underlying or overlying text.
 Since image transfer is iffy, i decided to try a technique i learned about years ago but never tried until now.
 Buy a small box of roller papers and the beauty supply store. (you know the kind you use with a home permanent?)
 Use a blank ink pad, like StazOn and stamp text on the thin paper.
 Then glue it onto your face with gel medium.
 It literally disappears!

 For this little Jenga doll i used paper beads we made HERE.
 I always thought they were kind of icky and looked like larvae and never wanted to use them for anything.
 For for legs on this quirky doll i think they are PERFECT!
 She isn't quite finished.
 Still needs more details - hair, hat, arms, whatever.
 The "you will be taught to fly" quote was cut from a napkin.